-Standard No. [Type] Standard 7.1.
-Servic es are developed in collaboration with the ward team, young people, parents/carers, and other key stakeholders 7.1.1 [2] There is a well-attended business meeting held within the team at least monthly in which information and learning can be disseminated, and the business of care on the ward can be discussed.
+Clinical Governance Туре Standard CCQI Core 7.1 Services are developed in collaboration with the ward team, young people, parents/carers, and other key stakeholders 7.1.1 2 There is a well-attended business meeting held within the team at least monthly in which information and learning can be disseminated, and the business of care on the ward can be discussed.
 Guidance: This meeting is at unit level and should also be used as a mechanism to feed in and out of the patient community meeting.
-7.1.2 [3] The ward/unit has a meeting, at least annually, with all stakeholders to consider topics such as referral themes, service developments, issues of concern and to re-affirm good practice.
-7.1.3 [2] Services are developed in partnership with appropriately experienced service user and carers who have an active role in decision making. eam engages in audit and quality improvement initiatives to entify areas for improvement and implement change 7.2.1 [1] Young people and their parents/carers are encouraged to feed back confidentially about their experiences of using the service, and this feedback is used to improve the service.
-7.2.2 [2] Measures are in place to record and audit referrals, terminated referrals and waiting lists.
-7.2.3 [2] The unit formally records all referrals with respect to race, gender, home area and disability, and this is reviewed annually.
-7.2.4 [3] A range of local and multi-centre clinical audits is conducted, which include the use of evidence-based treatments as a minimum.
-Guidance: Guidance: This could include an audit of the safe prescription of high-risk medication, for example.
-7.2.5 [3] The team, young people and parent/carers are involved in identifying priority audit topics in line with national and local priorities, and feedback received.
+7.1.2 3 The ward/unit has a meeting, at least annually, with all stakeholders to consider topics such as referral themes, service developments, issues of concern and to re-affirm good practice 7.1.3 2 Services are developed in partnership with appropriately experienced service user and carers who have an active role in decision making.
+12.2 7.2 initiati The team engages in audit and quality improvement initiatives to identify areas for improvement and implement change 7.2.1 1 Young people and their parents/carers are encouraged to feed back confidentially about their experiences of using the service, and this feedback is used to improve the service.
+12.1 7.2.2 2 Measures are in place to record and audit referrals, terminated referrals and waiting lists.
+7.2.3 2 The unit formally records all referrals with respect to race, gender, home area and disability, and this is reviewed annually.
+7.2.4 3 A range of local and multi-centre clinical audits is conducted, which include the use of evidence-based treatments as a minimum.
+Guidance: This could include an audit of the safe prescription of high-risk medication, for example.
+7.2.5 3 The team, young people and parent/carers are involved in identifying priority audit topics in line with national and local priorities, and feedback received.